qedalab/vcd_assert/docs/verilog/rsfq.rst

   endspecify

-The `specparams` are there used to define variables that hold timing information.
-We follow a strict naming convention to make out lives easier.
+The ``specparams`` are used to define variables that hold timing information.
+We follow a strict naming convention to simplify toolchain integration.

-Critical timing violations start with `ct` , followed by which state they are for, followed on which input starts the timing check and finally which input no pulses should arrive.
+Critical timing violations start with `ct` , followed by which state these are for.
+Next is the name of the input that initiates the timing check, and finally the name of the input on which no pulses should arrive.

-Delays start with `delay`, followed by which state they trigger in, followed by the input triggering the output and finally the output on which they produce a pulse.
+A delay parameter starts with ``delay``, followed by the state that triggers it, then followed by the input triggering the output and finally the output on which a pulse is produced.

 .. code-block:: verilog